 - In some cities, like New York, more black babies are aborted than born.

-- In America today, a black child is three times more likely to be killed in the womb than a white child.
+- In America today, a black child is five times more likely to be killed in the womb than a white child.

 - About 13% of American women are Black, but they submit to over 38% of the abortions.